 correspondence is the particular advantage of the Chomsky Normal Form.

-The only notable change is attaching the names such as prod1
+The only notable change is attaching the names such as prod1 to the

 rules of the grammar.
 Naming of the rules is often useful.
 However,